rarible/protocol/docs/union-sdk/order.md

 await mintResponse.submit();
 ```

-If you want to create sell order immediately after lazy minting your token, you can grab it straight from the response.
-Otherwise you'll have to fetch it e.g. from API, or even paste it by hand using tokenId, which you can see in Rarible URL when you're on token you want to list.
+If you want to create a sell order immediately after lazy minting your token you can use mintAndSell function.

 It's pretty straightforward.
 All we need is: